ramigs/ramigs.dev/src/site/posts/2022-08-27-typescript-how-to-define-type-for-objects-with-dynamic-properties.md

 ---
 date: 2022-08-27

-title: "[TIL] Typescript: How to define a type for objects with dynamic properties"
+title: "[TIL] TypeScript: How to define a type for objects with dynamic properties"
-description: "Typescript: How to define a type for objects with dynamic properties"
+description: "TypeScript: How to define a type for objects with dynamic properties"
 slug: typescript-how-to-define-type-for-objects-with-dynamic-properties
 tags:
   - typescript